 Wireless-based biosensor network to detect mycotoxins in maize harvesting, in Tanzania

-This ongoing technology demonstration project is to develop and test an easily deployable, solar powered network solution that will allow small farmers in Tanzania to reduce the contamination and spread of mycotoxin producing molds by monitoring conditions during harvesting, storage and transportation of maize.
-As water quality and its management there are very challenging, part of the demonstration include its monitoring and open source GIS tracking of various trends.
+The goal of this R&D program was to develop the concept of easily deployable, low cost solar powered network that will allow small farmers in Tanzania to reduce the contamination and spread of mycotoxin producing molds by monitoring conditions during harvesting, storage and transportation of maize.
+As water quality and its management there are very challenging, part of the demonstration included its monitoring and open source GIS tracking of various trends.

-The participants of this pilot project are Grand Challenges Canada, NeoVentures Biotechnology and The Nelson Mandela African Institute of Science and Technology.
+The participants of this pilot project were Grand Challenges Canada, NeoVentures Biotechnology and The Nelson Mandela African Institute of Science and Technology.

 Spreading The Word

 Jointly with SAWBO Animations Without the Borders we are developing a series of short cellphone movies in English and Swahili to educate farmers and their children on a number of issues related to food safety and prevention of crop losses in transportation and storage, drinking water quality and management.

 By now, SAWBO published several videos explaining best practices helping minimize Post Harvest losses.
 These videos are available in multiple languages, like English, French, Amharic (Ethiopia), Bengali (India), Chinese, Lingala (DR Congo), Portuguese (Brazil), Bahasa (Indonesia),

 - Postharvest Loss: Salt Testing for Grain Moisture Levels: